yugabyte/yugabyte-db/docs/content/stable/explore/linear-scalability/sharding-data.md

     ![Auto-sharding when adding one node](/images/ce/sharding_4nodes.png)

-1. Add 2 more nodes to the universe, making it a total of 6 nodes:
+1. Add 2 more nodes to the cluster, making it a total of 6 nodes:

     ```sh
     $ ./bin/yugabyted start \